 - Divide the mixture into twelve equal portions and shape each one into a sausage link or patty.

-- Cook sausages in a skillet until cooked through and the juices run clear or a thermometer inserted in the center reads 160 degrees F.
+- Cook sausages in a skillet until cooked through and the juices run clear or a thermometer inserted in the center reads 160 degrees F – about 15 minutes.

 The flavor profile of traditional Irish Sausages is pretty simple and mild.
 I feel like if you start adding a lot of other flavorings then it’s not really a traditional Irish Sausage anymore but if you’d like to bump up the flavor profile, you can always add crushed red pepper flakes, fennel seeds, or smoked paprika to add some variety.
 That being said, Traditional Irish sausages would not contain garlic.